This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

-In addition, the researchers concluded that smoking promotes the development of chronic insulin resistance and thereby cardiovascular disease (Attvall et al. 19937).
+In addition, the researchers concluded that smoking promotes the development of chronic insulin resistance and cardiovascular disease (Attvall et al. 19937).

-Besides, a recent study supports this judgment by identifying smoking as a significant factor in insulin resistance, hyperinsulinemia, and type 2 diabetes (Haj Mouhamed et al. 20168; Sliwinska-Mosson et al. 20179).
+A recent study supports this judgment by identifying smoking as a significant factor in insulin resistance, hyperinsulinemia, and type 2 diabetes (Haj Mouhamed et al. 20168; Sliwinska-Mosson et al. 20179).

 However, a recent U.S. study found that sugar is the #1 or #2 additive on the ingredient list for most cigarette brands.
-Among these, menthol cigarettes fared particularly poorly (Seidenberg et al. 201810).
+Among these, menthol cigarettes fared poorly (Seidenberg et al. 201810).

 Moreover, some cigarette brands also cure their tobacco in corn syrup.

 For these reasons, most commercial cigarettes can interrupt intermittent fasting, especially if you smoke frequently.

 Vaporizing nicotine works in the same way as smoking tobacco.
 Therefore, it does not trigger an insulin response and will not break the fast.

 However, people rarely vape without distinctive flavors, which you might identify by the sweet smell.
 For example, these are elaborate flavors like cherry caramel or banana papaya.